Intrinsically triple-linked graphs in RP^3: Introduction

-A graph $G$ is {\it intrinsically linked in} ${\mathbb R}^3$ if and only if $G$ contains a non-split link in every spatial embedding.
-We define {\it intrinsically linked in} ${\mathbb R}P^3$ analogously.
-It has been shown that the complete set of minor-minimal intrinsically linked graphs in ${\mathbb R}^3$ is the set of Petersen Family graphs \cite{RST} (including $K_6$ and graphs obtained from $K_6$ by $\Delta - Y$ and $Y - \Delta$ exchanges).
-However, all Petersen Family graphs except for $K_{4,4}-e$ embed linklessly in ${\mathbb R}P^3$ \cite{REU07}.
-While \cite{REU07} characterizes several families of graphs that are minor-minimally intrinsically linked in ${\mathbb R}P^3$, the complete set of minor-minally intrinsically linked graphs in ${\mathbb R}P^3$, which is finite due to the result in \cite{RS}, remains to be found.
+A graph $H$ is a {\it minor} of $G$ if $H$ can be obtained from $G$ through a series of vertex removals, edge removals, or edge contractions.
+A graph $G$ is said to be {\it minor-minimal} with respect to property $P$ if $G$ has property $P$, but no minor of $G$ has property $P$.
+The complete set of minor-minimal intrinsically linked graphs in $\R^3$ is given by the Petersen Family graphs, including $K_6$ and the graphs obtained from $K_6$ by $\Delta-Y$ and $Y-\Delta$ exchanges \cite{CG, RST, S:84}.
+However, all Petersen Family graphs except $K_{4,4}-edge$ embed linklessly in $\R P^3$, as shown in \cite{REU07}, a paper which also exhibits $597$ graphs that are minor-minimal intrinsically linked in $\R P^3$.
+The complete set of minor-minimal intrinsically linked graphs in $\R P^3$ is finite \cite{RS}, and remains to be found.

-A graph $G$ is {\it intrinsically triple-linked in} $\mathbb{R}^3$ if and only if $G$ contains a non-split link of three components in every spatial embedding.
-We define {\it intrinsically triple-linked in} $\mathbb{R}P^3$ analogously.
-An embedding is said to be 3-{\it linkless} if and only if it does not contain a triple-link.
+A {\it non-split triple-link} is a non-split link of three components, which, in an abuse of language, will be referred to as a {\it triple-link} in this paper.
+An embedding of a graph is {\it triple-linked} if it contains a non-split link of three components, and a graph is {\it intrinsically triple linked in $X$}, a topological space, if every embedding of the graph into $X$ contains a non-split triple-link.

-While Conway, Gordon \cite{CG}, and Sachs \cite{S:83, S:84} showed that $K_6$ is intrinsically linked in $\mathbb{R}^3$, $K_6$ can be linklessly embedded in $\mathbb{R}P^3$; it has been shown that 7 is the smallest $n$ for which $K_n$ is intrinsically linked in $\mathbb{R}P^3$ \cite{REU07}.
-In contrast, while 10 was shown to be the smallest $n$ for which $K_n$ is intrinsically triple-linked in $\mathbb{R}^3$ \cite{FNP}, we have shown that 10 is also the smallest $n$ for which $K_n$ is intrinsically triple-linked in $\mathbb{R}P^3$.
-It remains to be shown whether $K_{10}$ is minor-minimal with respect to triple-linking in $\mathbb{R}P^3$.
-Additionally, we have shown two other intrinsically triple-linked graphs in $\mathbb{R}^3$ can be embedded without a triple-link in $\mathbb{R}P^3$.
-A complete set of minor-minimal intrinsically triple-linked graphs remains to be found, in both $\mathbb{R}^3$ and $\mathbb{R}P^3$.
-Such sets are finite due to the result in \cite{RS}.
+Conway, Gordon, \cite{CG} and Sachs \cite{S:83, S:84} proved that $K_6$ is intrinsically linked in $\R^3$.
+In contrast, $K_6$ can be linklessly embedded in $\R P^3$ (see Figure \ref{linkless}).
+In \cite{REU07}, $7$ is shown to be the smallest $n$ for which $K_n$ is intrinsically linked in $\R P^3$.
+Flapan--Naimi--Pommersheim \cite{FNP} proved $10$ is the smallest $n$ for which $K_n$ is intrinsically triple-linked in $\R^3$.
+We show, in Section 3, that $10$ is also the smallest $n$ for which $K_n$ is intrinsically triple-linked in $\R P^3$.
+It remains to be shown whether $K_{10}$ is minor-minimal with respect to triple-linking in $\R P^3$.